str8sk8tr/AWS---EC2/README.md

 Show how to Launch an AWS Linux EC2 Instance.

 ### Steps:
 I went to AWS Management Console (AWS Services) → Clicked, SERVICES.
-Than selected, EC2 instance, from the menu → Clicked, LAUNCH INSTANCES.
+Than selected, EC2 instances, from the menu → Clicked, LAUNCH INSTANCES in the dashboard.

 https://user-images.githubusercontent.com/28675258/65909606-054cd900-e397-11e9-8369-0e866ee13241.PNG